ethaeral/ChatGQT/_posts/2023-10-03-Code-Solving-Flow.md

     - Extreme cases
     - Other special case

+## Custom Solve Flow
 1. Break down question and note unique information
+    - State how you'd do it manually in real life if possible
+    - State the most simplify and generalized version of the problem
 2. Create intial test cases
     - General
         - Input sufficently large